alichtman/deadbolt/README.md

   <br />
 </h1>

-> Because encryption shouldn't be so hard.

-`deadbolt` removes all of the complication of encrypting and decrypting files.
-Select a file you'd like to encrypt, enter a password and... that's it.
-Decrypting the file is as easy as entering the password.
+`deadbolt` removes all the complication of encrypting and decrypting files.
+Select a file to encrypt, enter a password, and … that’s it.
+Decrypting the file is as simple as entering the password.

-`deadbolt` is built to work on `Linux`, `macOS`, and `Windows`, meaning that you can share encrypted files across platforms.
+You can download `deadbolt` for **Mac OS**, **Windows**, or **Linux**.
+Any encrypted file can be shared across these platforms.

-`deadbolt` can encrypt any file.
-To encrypt directories, compress them beforehand (`.zip`, `.tar.gz`, etc.)
+> Note: `deadbolt` can only encrypt files.
+To encrypt a directory, compress it into a .zip file before using `deadbolt`.

 ## Installation

-There are two recommended ways to install `deadbolt`.

-### Homebrew (Recommended for `macOS`)
+If you're running **Mac OS**, install `deadbolt` with Homebrew:

 ```bash
 $ brew cask install deadbolt
 ```

-### GitHub Releases (Recommended for `Linux` and `Windows`)

-Download the latest release from the [deadbolt GitHub Releases](https://github.com/alichtman/deadbolt/releases) page.
+If you're running **Windows** or **Linux**, download the latest release [here.](https://github.com/alichtman/deadbolt/releases)

+## How it Works

+`deadbolt` is built on Electron and uses crypto.js from the node.js standard library.
+The encryption protocol used is AES-256-GCM.
+The derived key for the cipher is created using 10,000 iterations of pbkdf2Sync, taking in a 64B randomly generated salt, the user generated password, a 32B key length and SHA512 digest.
+The authenticity of the data is verified with the authentication tag provided by using GCM.

 ## FAQ